geekgarage/NoIdleCam/README.md

-# NoIdleCam
+# NoIdle

-NoIdleCam is a simple yet effective FiveM script allowing players to disable the on foot and vehicle idle camera animations.
+NoIdle is a simple yet effective FiveM script allowing players to disable the on foot and vehicle idle camera animations.

 Players can toggle this on or off in chat and have their preferences saved in the KVS.
 It will be remembered between game sessions and on any server that uses this resource.